Dodge Lodge, CO 2019

 This building is maintained by the National Park Service as a National Education Landmark – and its value is not just historic!
 Today, the lodge is an active part of the Outdoor Lab School in Colorado’s Jefferson County.

 SESSION DATES: August 11-16 | August 18-23 | August 25-30

 Volunteers had the option of either sleeping inside the lodge, tent camping, or bringing a small RV/trailer (no hookups).
 There were showers and a full kitchen for us to use as well.

 LOCATION: Ten miles southwest of the gorgeous town of Evergreen, CO

 HistoriCorps does not charge for its volunteering projects.
 The majority of project costs are covered by our project partners and grants, but as a 501(c)(3) nonprofit organization, HistoriCorps relies on donations to continue engaging volunteers to save significant historical sites across America for generations to come.
 Your donation of any amount will make an incredible difference!
 Increase your impact – make a generous gift today.

 Project Site Description & History

-HistoriCorps is excited to return to Dodge Lodge!
 Volunteers first undertook preservation work here in 2015, focusing on the south elevation’s siding, windows, and logs.
-Our 2019 project work will focus on a small porch.
+Our 2019 project work focused on a small porch.